hmarkestrad/SQL-Employee-Tracker/README.md

 - [Questions](#questions)

 ## Description
-Developers frequently have to create interfaces that make it easy for non-developers to view and interact with information stored in databases.
-The challenge this week is to build a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+The challenge is to build the back end for an e-commerce site.
+Taking a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

 ## Usage
 Run on command line: `node server.js`